-Schedules for all sports in which the CIAC sponsors championships must be submitted, and kept current when game dates and/or time change, via ArbiterGame.
+Schedules for all sports in which the CIAC sponsors championships must be submitted, and kept current when game dates and/or time change, via the password-protected online eligibility center.
 No games may be added to the schedule that count for the tournament after the first play date in each sport.
 Games played after the last date to count will NOT be used in determining CIAC tournament qualification or rankings.